 - In patients with persistent clinical features despite antibiotic treatment, consider testing for alternate diagnoses, e.g., neoplasms, abscess, infarction, fungal organisms.

 - Consider chronic epididymitis and recent TB exposure. in patients with

 Duplex ultrasound of the scrotum

 The differential diagnoses listed here are not exhaustive.

-- Empiric antibiotic therapy based on likely pathogens (until the causative organism is known)
+- Adjust antibiotic therapy once the causative organism is identified.

 - If symptoms do not improve within 72 hours after starting treatment, reconsider other diagnoses.